Was Your Rocket Mortgage Loan Modification Denied? Stop Foreclosure.

 Can I appeal a Rocket Mortgage loan modification denial?

 Yes.
 You typically have 30 days from the date of the denial letter to file a formal appeal.
 However, you cannot simply say “I disagree.”
 You must provide specific evidence that their calculation was wrong.
-This is where UCMA’s forensic review is vital.
+This is where UCMA’s investigative audit is vital.

 What is a Trial Period Plan (TPP)?